Aku1795/udacity-data-structures-and-algorithms-nanodegree/first_assignement/analysis.md

 ## Task 3

-The worst case scenario is a O(4n + nlogn) for part A and below is the detailed explanation:
+The worst case scenario is a O(nlogn) for part A and below is the detailed explanation:

     - O(n) for computing the number of calls per number